How to Travel to Machu Picchu and the Pan American Games in Lima in 2019

 As is the tradition in years past, the Pan Am torch will be lit by the Aztec people in Mexico City.
 Then it will move to Machu Picchu, the capital of the ancient Inca empire.
 Here it begins a 23 day relay, stopping in Ollantaytambo, Cusco, Lake Titicaca, Arequipa, Ica, Nazca and then up north to Trujillo, Piura and Cajamarca, and other towns, before it makes the final stop in Lima in time for opening ceremonies on July 26.
 Eventually we hope to have the day to day schedule for the relay as it makes its way around the country, but it is not available yet.
 It's safe to assume that in early July, Machu Picchu and Cusco will be impacted by the relay.

 How will the Pan Am Games and Torch Relay impact travelers going to Machu Picchu?

 It is almost certain that travelers can expect more competition for flights, hotels, tour operators, hike permits and other infrastructure like ground transportation and restaurants in Lima as well as Cusco.
 It's reasonable to expect that a large percentage of the 9500 athletes, officials, and their families will go to Machu Picchu.
 Given the nature of the event, it's my hunch they will likely go after the games.
 The extent of the impact to travelers is unpredictable.
-Rates could be higher, and you can expect additional congestion around popular tourist areas like Cusco, Ollantaytambo, and of course Machu Picchu, during the dates of the torch relay as well as after the conclusion of the games.
-NOTE: Almost every single entry ticket to Machu Picchu sold out in 2018 for the entire months of July and August.
+Rates could be higher, and you can expect additional congestion around popular tourist areas like Cusco, Ollantaytambo, and of course Machu Picchu during the dates of the torch relay as well as after the conclusion of the games.

 What can you do to prepare for your trip to the Pan Am Games and/or Machu Picchu in July and August 2019?